There’s nothing like “slice of life” anime. After all, that’s exactly what you’re getting.

 You won’t find fanservice here.
 Or anything that tries to sneakily throw in fanservice for fanservice’ sake.

 The plot is about Atsuko Kagari, and her dream of becoming a witch that can make people smile.

 This simple dream turns into a mad adventure that’s fun, educational and makes you wish you could join her.

 It’s the kind of anime you wished you watched as a kid, except it never existed.

 You didn’t think this list would be complete without K-On did you?

 K-On is the undisputed queen of slice of life shows.
 That’s just how Kyoto Animation rolls as an anime studio.

 There’s no plot, just like Lucky Star, and it’s the literal definition of “cute girls doing cute things”.

-And even still, the animation is well-done, the comedy is fucking good, and like many slice of life, it’s easy to warm to because it’s so easy going.
+And even still, the animation is well-done, the comedy is classic, and like many slice of life, it’s easy to warm to because it’s so easy going.